opsdefender/keyvault-secretautomation/key-rotation/KeyVault-Secrets-Rotation-AADApp-PowerShell-main/README.md

 ### Installation

-# Install function with template for AAD App client secret
-# Add permissions using Graph API to Azure Function to generate client secrets in AAD App
+Install function with template for AAD App client secret Add permissions using Graph API to Azure Function to generate client secrets in AAD App

 ## Running the Script
-run from the function folder >> az deployment group create --resource-group <resource group> --template-file azuredeploy.json --parameters deploymentParameters.json
+Run from the function folder >> az deployment group create --resource-group <resource group> --template-file azuredeploy.json --parameters deploymentParameters.json

 ## Once all the resources are created you have to provide the graphapi role assignment to the function app appid.